AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list policies
-2. AddressBook shows a list of policies
+2. iCon shows a list of policies
 3. User requests to remove a specific policy in the list
-4. AddressBook removes the policy
+4. iCon removes the policy

     Use case ends.